 I wrote this in a text editor.
 It's 6 kB.
 I didn't need a Content Management System, a graphic designer, or a software developer.
 There's not much code on this page at all: just simple markup for paragraphs, hierarchy, and emphasis.

 I remember teaching my daughter to code HTML when she was 8.
 The first thing she wrote was a story about a squirrel.
 She wasn't "writing HTML"; she was sharing something with the world.
 She couldn't believe that she could write a story on our home computer, and then publish it for the world to see.
 She didn't care about HTML; she cared about sharing her stories.

 Think about all the things you could communicate with a simple page like this.
 If you're a businessperson, you could sell something.
 If you're a teacher, you could teach something.
 If you're an artist, you could show something you've made.
 And if your words are good, people will read them.

-If you're a web designer, or a client who is working with one, I'd like to challenge you to think about words first.
+If you're a web designer, I challenge you to think about the words first.
 Instead of starting with a style guide or a Photoshop mockup, start with words on a page.

 What do you have to say?
 If you don't know, there's not much use in adding all that other cruft.
 Just start with one page, with a single focus.
 Write it and publish it, and then iterate on that.
 Every time you're about to add something, ask yourself: does this help me communicate better?
 Will that additional styling, image, or hyperlink give my audience more understanding?
-If the answer's "no", don't add it.
+If the answer is "no," don't add it.